Jurors begin deliberating in the trial of the man who attacked Nancy Pelosi’s husband

 The attack on Paul Pelosi, which was recorded on police body cameras, happened just days before last year’s midterm elections and sent shockwaves through the political world.

 DePape, a Canadian citizen who moved to the U.S. more than 20 years ago, also is charged in state court with assault with a deadly weapon, elder abuse, residential burglary and other felonies.
-A trial date for those charges has not been scheduled.
+A trial date for those charges will be set during a Nov.
+29 hearing, said Randy Quezada, a spokesperson for the San Francisco District Attorney’s Office.

 During his testimony, DePape echoed right-wing conspiracy theories and told jurors he had planned to wear an inflatable unicorn costume and record his interrogation of Nancy Pelosi to upload it online.
 Prosecutors say he had rope and zip ties with him.
 Detectives also found body cameras, a computer and a tablet.